leila-kasmi-lk150/Waiter_Tips_Prediction/README.md

 ## Overview

 The goal is to predict the amount of tips a waiter receives based on various factors such as the total bill, time of day, and other features.
-The model used is .
+The model used is Linear Regression.

 ## Dataset